 Services Included in the Total Price

-Guiding by an internationally certified (UIAGM/IFMGA), multilingual, mountain guide and all guide expenes, 5 nights double room with breakfast in 2-3 star hotels, 3 nights double room with half board in mountain lodges / hotels, luggage transfer Interlaken to Gstaad.
+Guiding by a certified Hiking guide and all guide expenses, 5 nights double room with breakfast in 2-3 star hotels, 3 nights double room with half board in mountain lodges / hotels, luggage transfer Interlaken to Gstaad.

 Additional Trip Services Available

 Additional luggage transfer to Grindelwald and Kandersteg